 Selected and introduced by Joan Almon, executive director of the Alliance for Childhood and former general secretary of the Anthroposophical Society in America.

-Meeting Rudolf Steiner presents what it was like to live and work with Steiner through the remembrances of his friends and associates, such as Aldrei Belyi, Albert Schweitzer, Bruno Walter, Arvia MacKay Ege, Lisa Monges and others.
+Meeting Rudolf Steiner presents what it was like to live and work with Steiner through the remembrances of his friends and associates, including the great Russian novelist Andrei Bely, humanitarian Albert Schweitzer, conductor Bruno Walter, poet Arvia MacKay Ege, eurythmist Lisa Monges and others.